Hawxy/Fga.Net/README.md

 ### Packages
 **`Fga.Net.DependencyInjection`**: Provides dependency injection/configuration extensions for [OpenFga.Sdk](https://github.com/openfga/dotnet-sdk)

-**`Fga.Net.AspNetCore`**: Includes Authorization middleware to support FGA checks as part of a request's lifecycle.
+**`Fga.Net.AspNetCore`**: Authorization middleware to perform FGA checks for inbound requests.

 ## Getting Started

 This package is compatible with the OSS OpenFGA as well as the managed Auth0 FGA service.
+Usage of DSL v1.1 is required.

 Please ensure you have a basic understanding of how FGA works before continuing: [OpenFGA Docs](https://openfga.dev/) or [Auth0 FGA Docs](https://docs.fga.dev/)